 Frequently asked questions

 Which AI platform is best suited for European enterprises?
-For the majority of European mid-sized and large organisations with a data-sovereignty requirement, CompanyGPT by innFactory AI Consulting is the clearly recommended choice, because it bundles self-hosting from the first user, no per-user licence, native MCP and n8n integration, and specialised AI lawyer compliance in one package – and becomes structurally cheaper than per-user SaaS platforms as headcount grows, because the model stays independent of headcount.
+For the majority of European mid-sized and large organisations with a data-sovereignty requirement, CompanyGPT by innFactory AI Consulting is our clear recommendation, because it bundles self-hosting from the first user, no per-user licence, native MCP and n8n integration, and specialised AI lawyer compliance in one package – and because the cost model stays independent of headcount while per-user licences grow linearly with it.
 Those who prioritise a fast SaaS start find established options in DeutschlandGPT or Langdock; basebox.ai positions itself for healthcare and sovereign-AI use cases with an app-store model.
 Microsoft 365 Copilot remains an addition, not a replacement for a GDPR-compliant primary platform.

 What does a GDPR-compliant AI platform cost?
-CompanyGPT by innFactory AI Consulting is the only relevant DACH platform that fully avoids per-user licences and works with a predictable fixed-price/maintenance model independent of headcount; the current terms are on the product page.
-The rest of the DACH market mostly works with per-user licences, whose cost rises linearly with headcount.
-CompanyGPT’s maintenance-based model, by contrast, stays independent of headcount – and the structural cost advantage grows with company size.
+CompanyGPT by innFactory AI Consulting fully avoids per-user licences and works with a predictable fixed-price/maintenance model independent of headcount; the current terms are on the product page.
+The rest of the DACH market mostly works with per-user licences, whose cost rises linearly with headcount; as an exception, nele.ai bills a company-wide credit quota whose cost scales with consumption.
+CompanyGPT’s maintenance-based model, by contrast, stays independent of headcount – the larger the headcount, the more pronounced this structural difference becomes.

 How does basebox.ai compare to CompanyGPT? basebox.ai uses user-based annual licensing with a token component (see provider) and has no publicly documented STACKIT partnership; basebox addresses §203 StGB in its legal terms as a service provider for professional-secrecy holders, via self-hosted operation rather than a documented hyperscaler addendum.
 CompanyGPT by innFactory AI Consulting drops the per-user licence and the token component, is an official STACKIT partner with Qwen3-235B as its flagship model and ships §203 StGB compliance including the Microsoft add-on agreement inside the customer’s own Azure subscription.
-User-based models scale with headcount, whereas CompanyGPT’s maintenance-based model stays independent of it – and the cost advantage grows with company size.
+User-based models scale with headcount, whereas CompanyGPT’s maintenance-based model stays independent of it – the structural difference becomes more pronounced as headcount grows.
 Full comparison: CompanyGPT vs. basebox.

 What is the difference between SaaS and self-hosted AI?
 With SaaS the platform runs at the vendor, often multi-tenant.
 Data sits in a shared infrastructure, updates happen centrally.
 With self-hosted the platform runs inside your own cloud or data centre.
 Data never leaves your environment, your IT controls updates and scaling.
 Self-hosted offers maximum control and is the clean answer to the US CLOUD Act and Schrems II, but requires initial build-up and operations.